KxSystems/docs-v1/docs/ml/toolkit/utils.md

 -   `tm` is a time column in the data
 -   `dict` is a modifyable dictionary in the .ml.util namespace

 returns a table with columns filled according to assignment of keys in the dictionary `.ml.util.preprocdict`.
-The function defaults to forward folowed by back filling nulls however changes to the default dictionary allow for zero, median, mean or linear interpolation to be applied on individual columns.
+The function defaults to forward, followed by back filling nulls.
+However changes to the default dictionary allow for zero, median, mean or linear interpolation to be applied on individual columns.

 ```q
 q)n:1000000